 White House Calls Travel Ban ‘A Lawful Exercise’ of Authority

 SAN FRANCISCO (CN) – President Donald Trump was well within his constitutional authority to issue the ban on travelers from seven Muslim-majority nations, government attorneys said in a response filed with the Ninth Circuit on Monday afternoon.
+Washington state and others – including 97 corporations and businesses – filed briefs over the weekend, arguing that the president’s power is not unlimited, that his order discriminates on religious grounds and ultimately endangers Americans.

 “The executive order is a lawful exercise of the president’s authority over the entry of aliens into the United States and the admission of refugees,” Deputy Solicitor General Edwin Kneedler said in the reply.